-- (a) an individual (other than an EEA auditor) must: - (i) have obtained the Association's recognised professional qualification (in accordance with regulation 7(5) below); or - (ii) have previously held an equivalent certificate issued to members prior to 1 January 2011; or - (b) an individual who is an EEA auditor: - (i) holds an appropriate qualification; - (ii) meets the conditions as a statutory auditor in accordance with Regulation 24 of the European Communities (Statutory Audits) (Directive 2006/43/EC) Regulations 2010 of the Republic of Ireland; - (iii) has passed an aptitude test in accordance with 7(3) below unless an aptitude test is not required (see 7(4) below). - (c) an individual must be a third country auditor and meets the conditions for approval as a statutory auditor in accordance with regulation 24 of the European Communities (Statutory Audits) (Directive 2006/43/EC) Regulations 2010 of the Republic of Ireland and have passed an aptitude test in accordance with 7(3) below unless an aptitude test is not required (see 7(4) below);
+- (a) an individual (other than an EEA auditor) must: - (i) have obtained the Association's recognised professional qualification (in accordance with regulation 7(5) below); or - (ii) have previously held an equivalent certificate issued to members prior to 1 January 2012.
+However, where this certificate was held more than two years prior to their application for the audit qualification, individuals will be required, prior to the audit qualification being granted, to demonstrate adequate competence in audit work by: - (aa) providing to ACCA details of recent audit experience; and/or - (bb) providing to ACCA details of recent audit-related CPD; and/or - (cc) attendance at an approved practical audit workshop; or - (b) an individual who is an EEA auditor: - (i) holds an appropriate qualification; - (ii) meets the conditions as a statutory auditor in accordance with Regulation 24 of the European Communities (Statutory Audits) (Directive 2006/43/EC) Regulations 2010 of the Republic of Ireland; - (iii) has passed an aptitude test in accordance with 7(3) below unless an aptitude test is not required (see 7(4) below). - (c) an individual must be a third country auditor and meets the conditions for approval as a statutory auditor in accordance with regulation 24 of the European Communities (Statutory Audits) (Directive 2006/43/EC) Regulations 2010 of the Republic of Ireland and have passed an aptitude test in accordance with 7(3) below unless an aptitude test is not required (see 7(4) below);